-Two segments are dedicated to include or exclude pages with “time on page” equal zero and the other two do the same for sessions with “session length” reported as 0.
+Two segments are dedicated to including or excluding pages with “time on page” equal to zero.
+The other two do the same for sessions with “session length” reported as 0.

 The latter was created to avoid errors in time reporting, which are still frequent and the sessions with a length of 0 are included in the average session length calculation, which would skew the results.